PavanKumar-sudo/shellscritping_website_hosting/README.md

 # Hosting Static Website in S3 bucket

 ## Prequesite
-1.Create AWS account and create Users
+1. Create AWS account and create Users
 2. AWS cli Install and connect to aws cli Refer: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 3. After install use command aws --version it shows aws cli is install or not
 4. Next run this following commands aws configure it will ask acesskey and secret key and region and output please provide acess and secret key  will find on the Security credentials